sinetja/sinetja/README.rst

 500 Internal Server Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If there's no error handler, Sinetjy will automatically respond simple
+If there's no error handler, Sinetja will automatically respond simple
 "Internal Server Error" text for you.

 If you want to handle yourself (response status has already been set to 500,